Get to know the tutors

 BA Hons, MA UCL (IOE)

-Abigail’s practice and teaching is wide ranging.
-Although she has always been a colourist – she trained as a sculptor at Newcastle University in the 1980’s before working on private and public realm commissions nationally.
+Abigail’s practice and approach to Art and Design is wide ranging.
+Trained as a sculptor at Newcastle University in the 1980′s before working on private and public realm commissions nationally.
+She has always been a colourist and a draughtswoman – earliest memories – copying her father’s drawings in detail.
 Teaching has always been a part of her professional practice and her knowledge and creative use of 2d and 3d materials is inspiring.
-More recent works and creative practice can be viewed on: email@example.com
+More recent works and creative practice can be viewed at firstname.lastname@example.org

 Lara Hailey is a textile artist and educator.
 She studied at Goldsmiths college and has taught at a number of London colleges, galleries and museums.
 She has exhibits her work throughout the UK and has recently been selected for a residency in New York.